microwalk-project/Microwalk/README.md

 ## Running Microwalk

-The general steps for analyzing a library with Microwalk are:
+The general steps for analyzing a compiled library with Microwalk are:

-1. Copy and adjust the `PinTracerWrapper` program to load the investigated library, and read and execute test case files.
+1. (x86 binaries only) Copy and adjust the `PinTracerWrapper` program to load the investigated library, and read and execute test case files.
 It is advised to test the wrapper with a few dummy test cases, and use debug outputs to verify its correctness.
 Make to sure to remove these debug outputs afterwards, else they may clutter the I/O pipe which Microwalk uses for communication with the dynamic instrumentation framework, and lead to errors.

 2. Create a custom test case generator module, or check whether the built-in ones are able to yield the expected input formats.
 Guidelines for adding custom framework modules can be found in the section "[Creating own framework modules](#creating-own-framework-modules)".
+Alternatively, you may create a set of static test cases and load them through the `load` module.

-3. Compose a configuration file which describes the steps to be executed by Microwalk.
+3. Compose a [configuration file](docs/config.md) which describes the steps to be executed by Microwalk.

 ### Configuration

 Microwalk takes the following command line arguments:

+- `<configuration file>` (mandatory)<br>
+  The path to the configuration file.

 - `-p <plugin directory>` (optional)<br>
   A directory containing plugin binaries.
 This needs to be specified when the configuration references a plugin that is not in Microwalk's main build directory.

-- `<configuration file>` (mandatory)<br>
-  The path to a [YAML-based configuration file](docs/config.md).
+This option can be supplied multiple times.

 ## Creating own framework modules